glenachulish/bardachd-docs/support.md

 layout as the iPad.
 It's the same app, not a separate one.

 **Will my poems be on all my devices?**
-Not in this version — storage is device-only for now, so a poem written on your phone stays on your phone. iCloud sync is planned but not switched on yet.
+Yes, if you switch on iCloud in Settings, on each device, signed in to the same Apple Account.
+A poem you're working on then keeps itself in step: start it on your phone and it's there on the Mac, keep writing on the iPad and the changes are on both.
+It syncs through your own iCloud account, not through any server of mine — see the [privacy policy](privacy.md).
+If you'd rather it didn't, leave the switch off and that device keeps its own poems to itself.

 **What dictionary does it use for pronunciation and rhymes?**
 The CMU Pronouncing Dictionary (Carnegie Mellon University), with word